AmandaArenales/ComIT_Exercises_Python/README.md

 1. Implement the class Position that represents a coordinate (x, y).
 Each position is defined by two integer values x and y: [`position.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P5_Python/position.py)

+1. Create a Person class, with attributes name, surname and phone.
+Create an Account class, with accountNumber, balance and owner attributes.
+Create in a class called Main, two accounts belonging to two different people and make a deposit and a withdrawal in each account.
+Print the values of people, and transactions: [`person_account.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P5_Python/person_account.py)

 ## Practice_1

 1. Perform an algorithm to read a number and report if it is greater, equal or less than zero: [`compare_with_zero.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_1/compare_with_zero.py)